mudiarto/ucommentapp/doc/index.rst

 ====================

 The value of a document published to the web can benefit tremendously from interaction with its readers.
-Correcting typos, improving clarity, or enhancing the document with experiences and notes from the readers is helpful for other readers, and the original author(s).
+Their help with correcting typos, improving clarity, or enhancing the document with their experiences and notes is helpful for other readers, and the original author(s).

 |ucomment| is a Django application that allows for web-based commenting on a